Friday, August 15, 2025

 Marian Musings, Part IV

-So far I think this series has done a decent job spelling out why Mary deserves to be regarded with heightened prestige by all Christians... and how that is grounded in Scripture... and why she does not deserve the kind of nonchalance and even dismissiveness I often see from Protestants and non-denominationals.
+So far I think this series has done a decent job spelling out why Mary deserves to be regarded with prestige by all Christians... and how that is grounded in Scripture... and why she does not deserve the kind of nonchalance and even dismissiveness I often see from Protestants and non-denominationals.

-I placed quotation marks around the phrase Catholic teachings because: 1) it is crucially important to realize Marian devotion dates to long before there were any divisions in the church; and 2) most many of my fellow Protestants, at least here in the US of A, need reminding that Christianity includes not just Protestants, Catholics, and non-denoms, but also includes Orthodoxy.
+I placed quotation marks around the phrase Catholic teachings because: 1) it is crucially important to realize Marian devotion dates to long before there were any divisions in the church; and 2) most many of my fellow Protestants, at least here in the US of A, need reminding that Christianity includes not just Protestants, Catholics, and non-denoms, but also Orthodox.

 * * * * *

 Regardless of how you want to look at it, history shows the Church dates back either to Christ's ascension or to Pentecost - which means it goes back to some point between the years 30 and 38, most likely in the earlier part of that range.
-For centuries, there was simply the Church, singular, not a bunch of different ones, and certainly not the endlessly fragmenting mishmash we see today.
+For centuries there was simply the Church, singular, not a bunch of different ones, and certainly not the endlessly fragmenting mishmash we see today.

 The early Church covered a wide scope of geography, encompassing broad swaths of northern Africa and Europe in addition to the Near and Middle East.
 Within the first generation of apostles Christianity made it as far away from Jerusalem as India, where Thomas was martyred in the year 72, and archaeology shows it already existing in Britain, complete with bishops, as early as the 200's, so yes, geography meant there were lots of what modern American Protestants would call congregations.
 Nevertheless, it was one deliberately designed organization with a structure for ensuring doctrinal consistency and rooting out heresies.
+This is why the New Testament contains all those letters penned by apostles (to the church/believers "in Corinth," "at Colossae," etc.) and colossal disputes were settled at councils with leaders from the different regions all gathered in one place (Nicaea, Constantinople, etc.).

-This is why the New Testament contains all those letters penned by apostles (to the church/believers "in Corinth," "at Colossae," etc.) and why differences and disputes were settled at councils with leaders from the different regions all gathered in one place (Nicaea, Constantinople, etc.) to hash things out.
 It is impressive to say the least - and evidence of divine blessing, to say the most - that the Church succeeded, flourished, and expanded in this manner back when there was no modern media to communicate and no dependable transportation to travel across distances.

 * * * * *